sergesyrota/mesos-compose/README.md

 ## More slaves

 You can copy slave machine definition in vagrant file, update provision and compose scripts, and get more slaves started.

+## Docker Registry

+Master server starts with Docker Registry that persists images on the master host file system.
+It's safe to restart the registry to keep all images.

 ## Caveats